tencentyun/intlcloud-documents/product_new/容器产品中心/容器服务/快速入门/入门示例/创建简单nginx服务_intl_en.md

 ![](https://main.qcloudimg.com/raw/25bcb76882dbfb54ff9fe2390fc5a06b.png)
 6. Set up the service’s pod number according to the following instructions.
 See the figure below:
  - **Manual adjustment**: Set the number of pods.
 The number of pods in this example is set as 1.
 You can click **+** or **-** to change the number of pods.
  - **Auto adjustment**: Automatically adjust the number of pods if any of the setting conditions are met.
-For more details, see [Service auto scaling](https://intl.cloud.tencent.com/document/product/457/14209).
+For more details, see [Service auto scaling].
  ![](https://main.qcloudimg.com/raw/51c4971952bbd697ca458a415fd1ce21.png)
 7. Set up the workload access according to the following instructions.
 See the figure below:
  - **Service**: Check **Enable**.